 Studies, like those conducted by Aarhus University in Denmark, have concluded that children who spend a significant amount of time in nature may be less likely to develop various psychiatric disorders as adults.

-Accidently, did you read news about recent discoveries made in Amazon forests?
-According to the study titled “The legacy of 4,500 years of polyculture agroforestry in the eastern Amazon” published in 2018, humans that inhabited this land 4500 years ago were planting edible plants, enriching land biological diversity, and were deliberately working to improve soil content through the use of fire and other ancient techniques.
+Accidentally, did you read news about recent discoveries made in Amazon forests?
+According to the study titled “The legacy of 4,500 years of polyculture agroforestry in the eastern Amazon” published in 2018, humans that inhabited this land 4500 years ago were planting edible plants, enriching land biological diversity, and deliberately working to improve soil content through the use of fire and other ancient techniques.
 They were implementing methods that we call now “forest gardening”.
-That discovery explains the incredible abundance of editable plants now found in the forests of the Amazon regions.
+That discovery explains the incredible abundance of editable plants now found in the forests of the Amazon region.

 I found this information absolutely fascinating, something we can present to children when talking about the fundamental needs of humans.